SECRET-GUEST/tiny-scripts/Bash/crypto mining/README.md

     ./src/bitcoin-cli -rpcuser=YourUsername -rpcpassword=YourPassword setgenerate false
     ```

 By following these steps, you'll be able to mine Bitcoin, back up your wallet, create a mining address, and make transactions from your Raspberry Pi 4.

 If you're looking for more detailed information or video tutorials, there are several available links, such as [this one on YouTube](https://www.youtube.com/watch?v=8lIvwwMGlsM) that might be helpful.

-Power Consumption when Mining Bitcoin on Raspberry Pi:
-   - Idle: ~2.7 W to 3 W
-   - While Mining: ~5 W to 7.6 W

-Note on Raspberry Pi Lifespan:
-   - Mining without cooling can reduce the lifespan of the Raspberry Pi by up to 2 years.
-   - Mining with adequate cooling can reduce its lifespan by 1 month to 1 year.